EdwardHB/EdwardHB/README.md

 - 👋 Hi, I’m @EdwardHB
 - 👀 I’m interested in software/computer stuff
-- 🌱 I’m currently learning LOT OF STUFF
+- 🌱 I’m currently learning web developer
 - 💞️ I’m looking to collaborate on ---
-- 📫 How to reach me (for now, you dont)
+- 📫 How to reach me (eduardobalmaceda@gmail.com)

 <!---
 EdwardHB/EdwardHB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.